Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 What is a router sled used for?

-These sleds are used for precise flattening of large pieces of wood or on end-grain wood that cannot be passed through a planer.
-While they can be used in place of a planer for small jobs, they are most commonly used for live edge projects.
-Key benefits include moving the machine over the wood which is useful for extremely heavy wood pieces like thick tables.
+These sleds are used to precisely flatten large pieces of wood or end-grain wood that cannot be passed through a planer.
+While they can be used instead of a planner for small jobs, they are most commonly used for live edge projects.
+Key benefits include moving the machine over the wood, which is helpful for hefty wood pieces like thick tables.

 How do you make a homemade router sled?

 There are both simple and complex setups.
-The simplest designs include a basic set of wood rails and (usually) a plywood sled that a router is attached to.
-More complex sleds can be made with linear rails that offer smooth action both left and right as well as (when used in combination) back and forth across the wood.
+The most straightforward designs include a basic set of wood rails and (usually) a plywood sled to which a router is attached.
+More complex sleds can be made with linear rails that offer smooth action both left and right and (when combined) back and forth across the wood.

 Who makes router sled jigs?

-Both Woodpeckers and Woodhaven make sleds that can be purchased in various lengths and widths.
-Ranging from $300 to over $1000 they offer a ready-made solution to drop your router in and start cutting.
+Woodpeckers and Woodhaven make sleds that can be purchased in various lengths and widths.
+Ranging from $300 to over $1000, they offer a ready-made solution to drop your router in and start cutting.

 How are router bit marks removed from a finished surface?

-After the spoil board bit is complete the job of hand sanding is started.
-Most woodworkers will use a low grit sandpaper in a high quality orbital sander, progress to finer grits and then finish sanding with a palm sander.
+After the spoil board bit is complete, hand sanding is started.
+Most woodworkers will use low-grit sandpaper in a high-quality orbital sander, progress to finer grits, and then finish sanding with a palm sander.

 Summary

-While a simple decision on building or buying a slab flattening mill might not be easy, as woodworkers are makers the challenge and opportunity custom make a unique jig is often worth it.
+While a simple decision on building or buying a slab flattening mill might not be easy, as woodworkers are makers, the challenge and opportunity to custom make a unique jig is often worth it.

 • About the Author